starbeamjs/starbeam/packages/universal/runtime/README.md

 # Purpose

+**This document is outdated, but still contains relevant philosophical information.**

-`@starbeam/timeline` is part of Starbeam, a library for building and using reactive objects in any framework.
+`@starbeam/runtime` is part of Starbeam, a library for building and using reactive objects in any framework.

 ## Primitive

-`@starbeam/timeline` is stable, with the same [semver policy as Starbeam][starbeam semver policy].
+`@starbeam/runtime` is stable, with the same [semver policy as Starbeam][starbeam semver policy].

 That said, it is not intended to be used directly by application code.
 Rather, it is one of the core parts of the Starbeam composition story.
 You can use it to better understand how Starbeam works, or to build your own Starbeam libraries.